CDT Day 85: Grand Lake to Grand Lake – Kiosk Camp to Shadowcliff Lodge

 Total miles: 1524.7

-SpiceRack and I split up for the day to hike different routes through the national park back to Grand Lake.
-She took the much longer and more scenic loop up and over Flattop Mt. while I stuck low through a valley.
+SpiceRack and I split up for the day to hike different routes through the Rocky Mountain National Park back to Grand Lake.
+She took the much longer and more scenic loop up and over Flattop Mountain while I stuck low through a valley.
 I am definitely jealous of the cool stuff she got to see, but I had a productive day in town, which is really what I needed.
-It’s confusing, but we’re back in the same place we started this morning, a day richer with the treasure of the trail.
+It’s confusing, but we’re back in the same place we started this morning, a day richer with the treasures of the trail.

 Two miles in, I took a right down a valley on the shortcut to town.
 It bummed me out, not taking the cool route, but I knew it was for the best.
 I needed to clear some of the lame chores off of my plate and this was the perfect opportunity to do just that.